 How to make Italian potatoes

 Cut them in quarters if they are large or in half if they are medium-sized.
 The potatoes need to soak for 1-2 hours so plan accordingly.

 Place one oven grate at the bottom and one in the middle.
 We will also need a roasting pan large enough to fit all the sliced red potatoes in a single layer.

-Another must is a high quality olive oil.
+Another must is high-quality olive oil.
 So, once the soaking period is done, drain and pat dry the potatoes.